boosh/iceit/README.md

 A note about changed files
 --------------------------
 If a file has changed since running a previous backup, the change will be detected.
-In that case, the new filel will be uploaded to Glacier, but the old version WILL NOT be deleted from Glacier or the catalogue.
+In that case, the new file will be uploaded to Glacier, but the old version WILL NOT be deleted from Glacier or the catalogue.
 This means that if you use this script to backup frequently changing files, you will end up with multiple versions of the same file backed up.